You are now in the main content area

 Kenneth Santos (2015)

-Kenneth Santos is a candidate in the Master of Arts in Public Policy and Administration program at Ryerson University.
+Kenneth Santos is a candidate in the Master of Arts in Public Policy and Administration program at [TMU].
 He holds an Honours Bilingual Bachelor of Arts degree in Political Science and French Studies (Minor) from Glendon College at York University and a Bachelor of Education degree (Concurrent) from York University.
 He is an Ontario Certified Teacher and has been teaching at the Toronto Catholic District School Board since 2012.
 He is also a social justice advocate for the Filipino Canadian community through the Magkaisa Centre, a progressive Filipino Canadian organization based in Toronto.
 He is interested in education, labour, immigration, settlement and LGBTQ issues in public policies.
 Upon completion of the program, he intends to help develop alternative policies that will be of benefit to racialized, immigrant and other marginalized communities in Canada.

 Tara Disenhouse